nojronatron/markdown-toc/README.md

 - Headings that start with a space may cause Create ToC to ignore the heading.
 - Skipped level 2 headings will not be shown in the generated Table of Contents.
 - Using multiple headings types will produce unexpected results.
+- A user can create a Heading with many spaces in it that will Lint without error.
+Create ToC will generate a valid, Linted Link Fragment for that "spacey heading" _but_ the link will be dead.

 _Note_: See [GitHub Issues List](https://github.com/nojronatron/markdown-toc/issues) for the most current status.